 Equal playing field for biobased fertilisers.
 Biobased fertilisers are developed from organic waste, a highly complex material that requires high value technology for processing.
 This inevitably increases the cost of production.
 In addition, biogas plants lack the economy of scale cost advantages enjoyed by the synthetic fertiliser plants.
 To give an example, what the Haber Bosch process produces in one day in terms of nitrogen, biogas plants produce in one year.
 These cost advantages afforded to synthetic fertilisers create an unequal playing field for biobased fertilisers.

 Carbon footprint.
 However, all biobased fertilisers generally have a favourable carbon life cycle analysis as compared to synthetic fertiliser.
 One tonne of nitrogen produced using the Haber Bosch process produces 3-4 tonnes of CO₂.
 One tonne of nitrogen produced using the ammonium stripping process for biowaste does not produce any additional CO₂, as even the energy used in the process is generated by the biogas plant itself.
 The difference is not so impressive for phosphorus recovery as the development of P fertilisers is less energy intensive.
-There are howeverstill CO₂ savings as P biobased fertilisers are again developed using renewable energy generated in the biogas plant.
+There are however, still CO₂ savings as P biobased fertilisers are again developed using renewable energy generated in the biogas plant.
 This is a strong argument to support the sector by charging those who create emissions and crediting those who are saving emissions, creating a level field.
 Hence the argument of SYSTEMIC to include such plants in the ETS scheme.

 Argument was put forward by Ludwig Hermann that all biowaste streams should in fact go through anaerobic digestors for two reasons.
 Firstly, the process produced biomethane – an important and required component in all EU member state CO₂ zero scenarios.
 Secondly the digester stabilises the produce, making it more nutrient efficient and finally because by removing the nutrients, plants are left with a nutrient poor, carbon rich product which can be applied to agricultural land locally, thereby contributing to the carbon concentration in soils and saving on CO₂ emissions generated by the transport of biowaste out of a region.